Skip to content

 Psychologists are trained to approach people with an open and empathetic response.
 It doesn’t mean that the psychologist doesn’t have a personal opinion about whatever the individual may be struggling with.
 Instead, it means that when working with them, they maintain a balanced approach.
 The goal of psychology is, of course, to assist people, not judge them.

-But what does this mean for writers and character design studios?
+But what does this mean for writers and character design service providers?
 It means remembering that all people are making the best choice at the moment with the knowledge and ability that they have.
 This doesn’t mean that it’s a good choice (Lord knows some people and some characters make really questionable decisions), only that they’re doing the best they can.
 As the author or creator, you need to have empathy and understanding for what your characters are doing if you want readers to connect with those characters.

 Your main character and the supporting cast will be under pressure in the animation or game.
 You may be killing off people who are important to them, burning down their business or crashing an asteroid into their planet.
 When people are under stress, they don’t always respond in the best way.
 If you know the core of who your characters are, it will be easier to understand how they will react in different circumstances.
 This helps the reader understand how the character’s goals and motivations are moving them forward in the story.